TheSethRose/X-Pilot/docs/index.md

-# Tweepy for Twitter (𝕏) API v2 Documentation
+# Tweepy for 𝕏 (𝕏) API v2 Documentation

-Welcome to the comprehensive documentation for using Tweepy with the Twitter (𝕏) API v2.
+Welcome to the comprehensive documentation for using Tweepy with the 𝕏 (𝕏) API v2.
 This documentation focuses specifically on the capabilities available with the Free 𝕏 API Plan.

 ## Documentation Guides

 ### Core Guides

-- [Comprehensive API Overview](tweepy-v2-api-overview.md) - Complete overview of all Tweepy capabilities with Twitter API v2
+- [Comprehensive API Overview](tweepy-v2-api-overview.md) - Complete overview of all Tweepy capabilities with 𝕏 API v2
 - [Getting Started Guide](tweepy-v2-getting-started.md) - Quick start guide for setting up and using Tweepy
 - [Free Tier Limitations](tweepy-v2-free-tier-limitations.md) - Detailed breakdown of Free API tier limitations and capabilities